Mitcham

 Mitcham is an area within the London Borough of Merton in South London, England.
 It is centred 7.2 mi southwest of Charing Cross.
 Originally a village in the county of Surrey, today it is mainly a residential suburb, and includes Mitcham Common.
 It has been a settlement throughout recorded history.

 Amenities include Mitcham Library and Mitcham Cricket Green.
-Nearby major districts are Croydon, Sutton, Streatham, Brixton and Merton.
+Nearby major districts are Croydon, Sutton, Beddington, Wimbledon, Morden, Tooting, Streatham, Norbury and Colliers Wood.
 Mitcham, most broadly defined, had a population of 63,393 in 2011, formed from six wards including Pollards Hill.